 Paul forgave people with transparency before Christ.
 Christ was a witness to his forgiving the man.
 He forgave the offender under the scrutiny of Christ.
 His forgiveness was genuine.

 lest Satan should take advantage [outwit] of us;

 To not forgive someone is to make the non-forgiver vulnerable to Satan.
 The sinner may become discouraged by having no support from anyone in the church.

 for we are not ignorant of his devices.

 Satan uses non-forgiveness to worm his way into the life of the church.
 He loves to cause division in the church.

 Satan has a strategy for the local church.

 Satan gains victory when believers do not forgive others.
 Disrupted personal relationships in the local church always blunt the success of the assembly.
 Lack of forgiveness makes people in the local church vulnerable to Satan (Ro 16:20; 1 Pe 5:8; Eph 4:32).
 He uses bitter attitudes to cause divisions in the church.
 He loves to wedge his way between Christians.
-Satan is a person that exercises great influence over certain people with extraordinary powers.
+Satan is a person with extraordinary powers who exercises great influence over certain people.

 True forgiveness does not keep an account of injuries (Mt 18:22).
 It is destructive to the Christian life to carry grievance against other believers.
 That is a luxury we cannot afford.
 God will put us on the shelf if we do.